 Tran will make use of the Human Applications Laboratory, a core laboratory facility of the Earle A. Chiles Research Institute, which is fully capable of generating personalized T-cell products for the treatment of patients with cancer.
-He hopes to start testing this next generation of adoptive T-cell therapy in clinical trials at Providence Cancer Center in about two years.
+He hopes to start testing this next generation of adoptive T-cell therapy in clinical trials at Providence Cancer Institute in about two years.

 “We are very excited to have recruited a scientist of Dr. Tran’s caliber from the Surgery Branch of the NCI, NIH,” said Walter J. Urba, M.D., Ph.D., oncologist and director, Robert W. Franz Cancer Research Center in the Earle A. Chiles Research Institute at Providence.
 “His particular research focus aligns with our center’s long-standing interests and we look forward to the advancements he will make in developing new strategies to improve the treatment for patients fighting cancer.”

 “Providence gave me an outstanding opportunity and support to develop my adoptive T-cell therapy program,” Tran said.
 “The research and clinical teams here have a highly diverse set of immunotherapy expertise that will complement and synergize with my program.
 I’m very excited and honored to work with all of the talented and motivated individuals at Providence who have the common goal of eradicating cancer.”